Jiawei-Xing/TransformerLM/README.md

 ```
 This will generate a trained model in the checkpoint file.

 Here we use an example model including 4 transformer blocks with 16 heads multi-head attention, as well as classic pre-Norm, SwiGLU activation, and rotary position encoding.
 For training, we use AdamW optimizer with cosine annealing learning rate scheduling and gradient clipping.
-Users are encouraged to test different parameters.
-To list all parameters, run `python -m cs336_basics.training_together --help`.
+Users are encouraged to test different hyperparameters.
+To list all options, run `python -m cs336_basics.training_together --help`.

 ### Text generation
 To generate text from an initial sentence using the model: